- Message from Program Director

 The University of Denver Sturm College of Law boasts the oldest International Legal Studies program in the Rocky Mountain West, and one of the strongest and most prestigious International Legal Studies programs in the world.

 At Denver Law, students have the opportunity to choose from a wide variety of courses in international & comparative law.
-Additionally, students may specialize even further with the International Law Certificate or through dual degree programs offered in collaboration with the Joseph Korbel School of International Studies, the Daniels College of Business, and the Graduate School of Social Work.
-In addition, students benefit from Denver law’s frequent and lively on-campus regional and international debate.
-For example, each year the Ved Nanda Center for International and Comparative Law sponsors a rich schedule of outside speakers through its “Lunchtime Lecture Series,” in addition to an annual conference, the Leonard v.B.Sutton Colloquium in International Law.
+Additionally, students may focus their studies with the International Law Certificate, The International Law and Human Rights Certificate, or through Dual Degree Programs offered in collaboration with the Josef Korbel School of International Studies, the Daniels College of Business, and the Graduate School of Social Work.
+Moreover, students benefit from Denver law’s frequent and lively on-campus regional and international debate.
+For example, each year the Ved Nanda Center for International and Comparative Law sponsors a rich schedule of outside speakers in addition to an annual conference, the Leonard v.B.Sutton Colloquium in International Law.
 And each year, an accomplished international law scholar delivers the Myres S. McDougal Distinguished Lecture in International Law.

 News Archive »